GPUs

 16GB VRAM gives it the headroom the RTX 5070 lacks for heavily modded and 4K workloads

-Strong rasterization performance trades blows with the RTX 5070 in non-RT titles
+Strong rasterization trades blows with the RTX 5070 in non-RT titles

 AMD's open-source driver stack on Linux is a genuine advantage for dual-boot users